 The other significant difference between the system is the use of the database.
 The PostgreSQL system provides the functionality to handle the complex database without restrictions.
 On the other hand, the SQLite system is a small application that takes a simple database system.
 The primary use of the PostgreSQL system is when the two functions of data integrity and data reliability are the points of concern.
 Conversely, the SQLite system is favored when there is a need to utilize the database in standalone applications.

 |Definition||PostgreSQL is an object-oriented relational database management system that is very much compatible with SQL features.
 The PostgreSQL system persists in different properties like atomicity, consistency, integrity, and durability.
 The system supports join views, foreign keys, stored procedures, and triggers.||SQLite is an embedded system that follows a relational database management system.
 The system supports cross-platform support, which means it supports various platforms.
 The SQLite does not need any type of configuration and supports a transactional database engine.|

 |Developed and released||The PostgreSQL global development group develops the PostgreSQL system.
 The PostgreSQL system was released in the year 1996.||Dwayne Richard Hipp develops the SQLite system.
 The SQLite system was released in the year 2000.|

 |Programming language used||The programming language used for the development of the PostgreSQL system is C.||The programming language used for the development of the SQLite system is ANSI-C.|

 The SQLite and PostgreSQL database system is an open-source RDBMS system that supports the ACID theorem and helps to manage the data.
-The SQLite is preferred in the case of IoT and embedded applications, where the PostgreSQL system is selected for the complex database systems.
+IoT and embedded applications typically prefer SQLite, while complex database systems often choose the PostgreSQL system.
 The system selection is based on the use case and requirements of the application.